How to Become a Counsellor in Australia: Complete Guide [2026]

 Diploma of Counselling (VET pathway)

-This is the most accessible pathway into the profession.
+The CHC51015 Diploma of Counselling is a nationally recognised vocational education and training (VET) qualification that focuses on practical counselling skills and theoretical foundations.
+It’s the most accessible pathway into the profession.
 You can study entirely online, at your own pace, and many providers (including Hader Institute of Education) offer flexible delivery designed for people who are working or have family commitments.

-Duration: 12–18 months (self-paced) Delivery: 100% online.
+Duration: 12–18 months (self-paced)

 Bachelor of Counselling (university pathway)